 There are a lot of important factors to look at when choosing the right light fixture.
-Lumens per watt, fixture type, warranties, color temperatures are all super important but how about light distribution?
+Lumens per watt, fixture type, warranties, and color temperatures are all super important, but how about light distribution?

-One of the more important things to look at is the lighting distribution of the fixture itself.
-If you know how to properly figure a layout based on using the right fixture and the correct distribution of light you can lower fixture counts and get a better lit project.
-You can have a great fixture but if your not putting light where you want it's only as good as the layout!
+One of the more critical things to look at is the type of light distribution from the fixture itself.
+If you know how to properly figure a layout based on using the right fixture and the correct distribution of light, you can lower fixture counts and get a better lit project.
+You can have a great fixture, but if you’re not putting light where you want, it's only as good as the layout!

-Light distribution is basically the projected pattern of light a fixture will disperse onto a surface.
-Lets look at light distribution as it relates to inside the building and outside the building.
+Light distribution is basically the projected pattern of light that a fixture will disperse onto a surface.
+Let’s look at light distribution types in relation to inside the building and outside the building.

-Indoor fixtures and bulbs typically used beam spreads like 30 degree flood, 270 degree omni-directional & 8 degree spot.
+Indoor fixtures and bulbs typically used beam spreads like a 30-degree flood, 270-degree omnidirectional & 8-degree spot.
 The beam spread that you use is the determining factor in how far the light will travel onto a surface.
 If you have a wide beam of 40 degrees and you want it to pin spot on a sign 20 feet away, you are barking up the wrong tree.
-However if you use an 8 degree spot that sign will look great!
+However, if you use an 8-degree spot, that sign will look great!

 Outdoor light fixtures use light distribution patterns.
 The patterns define how light is dispersed from a fixture and is defined by the point at which 50% of the fixture's luminous intensity is met.
-You will see these distributions used regularly in area lighting, flood lighting & roadway lighting.
-The industry has identified 5 main types of light distribution patterns.
-There are others which get into asymmetrical or symmetrical types but we will not discuss those today.
+You will see these distributions used regularly in parking lot lights, area lighting, floodlighting & roadway lighting.
+While there are other symmetrical and asymmetrical light distribution types, the industry has identified 5 main types of light distribution patterns:

-The Type I distribution is popular for lighting walkways, paths and sidewalks.
-We use this type of lighting in the middle of the pathway and is great for narrow pathways.
+Type I distribution is popular for lighting walkways, paths, and sidewalks.
+We use this type of lighting in the middle of a pathway and it is great for narrow pathways.